chrultrabook/docs/docs/unbrick-flipper.md

 ### Step 1
 Obtain your stock ROM and rename it to `.bin`.
-For this guide, I will be usibg qFlipper.
+For this guide, I will be using qFlipper.
 Your rom file should now look like this:
 <br>
 ![binexample](https://github.com/chrultrabook/docs/assets/77316348/0973c451-00c5-424b-96cc-23e0d66f1960)